 We use include standardised UK household expenditure figures when assessing your mortgage affordability.

 We also factor in your age and the proposed term of the mortgage.
-We offer mortgages up to the age of 75, although if you are applying online (a non-advised application) we work around an assumed retirement age of 65.
+We offer mortgages up to the age of 80 on a repayment mortgage and 70 on interest only, although if you are applying online (a non-advised application) we work on an assumed retirement age of 70.
 If your mortgage term is likely to extend past your retirement age you will need to speak to us about your application.
 Please contact us on 0345 166 9510.

 Further checks are made against data supplied by other agencies and lenders.
 Information is shared between these parties both as a safeguard and to ensure we lend responsibly.